- Side Effects

 - See "What Are Side Effects Associated with Using Pseudoephedrine?”

 - Use caution in mild to moderate hypertension, cardiac disease, hyperthyroidism, hyperglycemia, BPH, DM, renal impairment, seizure disorder, thyroid dysfunction, and glaucoma

-- Elderly may be more sensitive to side effects
+- The elderly may be more sensitive to side effects

-- See health-care provider if symptoms do not improve within 7 days or are accompanied by fever
+- See a healthcare provider if symptoms do not improve within 7 days or are accompanied by fever

 - Many combo formulations are switching to phenylephrine due to restrictions arising from easy conversion to methamphetamine (the Combat Methamphetamine Epidemic Act of 2005 bans over-the-counter (OTC) sales of cold medicines that contain ingredients, such as pseudoephedrine, commonly used to make methamphetamine)

 Pregnancy and Lactation